AILab-FOI/Similarity-COurse-REcommender/README.md

 http://<host>:<port>/score/compute?input={"description":"description of the reference course","goals":"learn how to learn"}&output={"format":"json"}&filter={"semester":["summer"],"uni":["Zil"]}
 ```

-All the data stored in the connected database can be fetched sing endpoint `http://[host]:[port]/score/fetchdata`.
+All the data stored in the connected database can be fetched using endpoint `http://[host]:[port]/score/fetchdata`.
 If no output format is provided (following the above template), then the data are returned as JSON.

 ## Data Sources